qlik-oss/core-website/docs/eula.md

         brought by Licensee more than one (1) year after the cause of action arose.

-    12. <span class="underline">Non-Waivable Rights</span>.
-Nothing
+    12. <span class="underline">Miscellaneous</span>.
+Nothing included
-        included in this Agreement shall limit any non-waivable right to decompile the Software that the Licensee may enjoy under mandatory law.
+        in this Agreement shall limit any non-waivable right to decompile the Software that the Licensee may enjoy under mandatory law.
 For example, if the Licensee is located in the European Union (EU), Licensee may have the right upon certain